illusionww/MPI_labN1/README.md

-MPI_labN1
+MPI_labs
 =========

-Fitst task for MPI labs in MIPT
+Tasks for MPI labs in MIPT